Eusebius of Nicomedia

-Eusebius of Nicomedia (/juːˈsiːbiəs/; Εὐσέβιος; died 341) was an Arian priest who baptized Constantine the Great on his deathbed in 337.
-A fifth-century legend evolved that Pope Sylvester I was the one to baptize Constantine, but this is dismissed by scholars as a forgery 'to amend the historical memory of the Arian baptism that the emperor received at the end of his life, and instead to attribute an unequivocally orthodox baptism to him.'
+Eusebius of Nicomedia (/juːˈsiːbiəs/; Εὐσέβιος; died 341) was an Arian priest who baptised Constantine the Great on his deathbed in 337.
+A fifth-century legend evolved that Pope Sylvester I was the one to baptise Constantine, but this is dismissed by scholars as a forgery "to amend the historical memory of the Arian baptism that the emperor received at the end of his life, and instead to attribute an unequivocally orthodox baptism to him".
 He was a bishop of Berytus (modern-day Beirut) in Phoenicia.
 He was later made the bishop of Nicomedia, where the Imperial court resided.
 He lived finally in Constantinople from 338 up to his death.

 Influence in the Imperial family and the Imperial court

-Distantly related to the imperial family of Constantine, he owed his progression from a less significant Levantine bishopric to the most important episcopal see to his influence at court, and the great power he wielded in the church was derived from that source.
+Distantly related to the imperial family of Constantine the Great, he owed his progression from a less significant Levantine bishopric to the most important episcopal see to his influence at court and the great power he wielded in the church was derived from that source.
 In fact, during his time in the imperial court, the Eastern court and the major positions in the Eastern Church were held by Arians or Arian sympathizers.
 With the exception of a short period of eclipse, he enjoyed the confidence both of Constantine and Constantius II.
-He also served as the tutor of the later Emperor Julian the Apostate; and it was he who might have baptized Constantine the Great on May 22, 337 owing to his familial relationship with the emperor.
+He also served as the tutor of the later Roman emperor Julian, and it was he who might have baptised Constantine the Great on 22 May 337 owing to his familial relationship with the emperor.
 Also during his time in the imperial court, Arianism became more popular with the royal family.
 It can be logically surmised that Eusebius had a huge hand in the acceptance of Arianism in the Constantinian household.
 The Arian influence grew so strong during his tenure in the imperial court that it was not until the end of the Constantinian dynasty and the appointment of Theodosius I that Arianism lost its influence in the empire.

 It was of particular interest that Eusebius was nearly persecuted because of his close relationship to the Emperor Licinius while serving as bishop of Nicomedia during Licinius' reign.

 Relationship with Arius

-Like Arius, he was a pupil of Lucian of Antioch, and it is probable that he held the same views as Arius from the very beginning; he was also one of Arius' most fervent supporters who encouraged Arius.
+Like Arius, he was a pupil of Lucian of Antioch, and it is probable that he held the same views as Arius from the very beginning; he was also one of Arius' most fervent supporters and encourager.
 It was also because of this relationship that he was the first person whom Arius contacted after the latter was excommunicated from Alexandria by Alexander I of Alexandria in 321.
 Apparently, Arius and Eusebius were close enough and Eusebius powerful enough that Arius was able to put his theology down in writing.
 He afterward modified his ideas somewhat, or perhaps he only yielded to the pressure of circumstances; but he was, if not the teacher, at all events the leader and organizer of the Arian council.